A healthy diet during pregnancy increases well-being and contributes to the average growth of the baby.

 - Eat lots of fruits and vegetables (well washed or cooked).

-- Avoid the consumption of fish since large amounts of mercury accumulate in the tissues, such as swordfish, mackerel, tuna, sailfish, grouper and sea bass.
+- Avoid fish consumption since large amounts of mercury accumulate in the tissues, such as swordfish, mackerel, tuna, sailfish, grouper, and sea bass.

-- Drink water (1,5 – 2 listros) throughout the day in small quantities.
+- Drink water (1,5 – 2 distros) throughout the day in small quantities.

 - Do not eat raw or undercooked meat.

 - Make regular meals during the day and avoid spending many hours without eating.

 - Practice exercise regularly and stay active.

 - Take care of your body and avoid excessive weight gain (helps prevent the feeling of heaviness in the legs and other discomforts of pregnancy).

 - If you suffer from being overweight, this is not the ideal time to try the diet.
 As an alternative, seek specialized help to adapt the diet to your real energy needs and have the opportunity to learn new routines and maintain healthy eating habits.

 Vitamin C: red peppers, potatoes, parsley, broccoli, turnip greens, cabbage, peas, tomatoes, carrots, beans, corn, strawberries, oranges, tangerines, lemons, and melon.